greatislander/c2lc-project-website/src/resources/weavly-for-users-with-low-vision.md

 ---
-title: Weavly for learners with low vision
+title: Weavly for Learners with Low Vision
 date: 2022-01-25T20:28:43.535Z
 author: Weavly team
 description: "This guide will provide more information about how learners with